apache/james-jsieve/README.txt

 --------------------------

-For legal and licensing issues, please look in the legal section of the documentation or read the LICENSE.txt and NOTICE.txt files.
+For legal and licensing issues, please look in the legal section of the documentation or read the LICENSE and NOTICE files.